-It is relatively easy to sell tickets online and let selected people register for free since the majority of event registration platforms support both methods.
+It is relatively easy to sell event tickets online and let selected people register for free since the majority of event registration platforms support both methods.
 Unfortunately, not all solutions make it possible to use both types of registration simultaneously.
 You must take into consideration the fact that designing a tool to support such a process requires a considerable level of complexity.

-Before you choose the event registration platform that will support your conference or congress, learn about the way this problem is solved.
+Before you choose the event management platform that will support your conference or congress, learn about the way this problem is solved.
 According to my experience, you can use one of the three solutions discussed below to solve the problem of paid and free registration happening simultaneously.

 Types of participation